 With the consistency idea being fairly new and uncommon in the fantasy football world, I’ve had a number of Fantasy owners say to me, “Sure, it sounds great on paper, but what can I do to see where my team would have been last season had my team been more consistent throughout the regular season?”

 No problem, folks!
 Below is a method of how you can use your team in your league to see where you and the rest of your league owners would have been record-wise if your team was more consistent.

-IMPROVING YOUR FANTASY TEAM’S RECORD IN 2016
+IMPROVING YOUR FANTASY TEAM’S RECORD THIS YEAR!

 PLEASE, TRY THIS AT HOME!!!